jaik27/stock-/README.md

 - **Q: How do I start the whole system?**
   **A:** Run `python app.py` in your activated virtual environment.
 This always initializes the schema and pulls historical data before any other step.
 - **Q: Why are MCX symbols not subscribing?**
-  **A:** vendor has set segment symbol limit to 0 for these.
+  **A:** Vendor has set segment symbol limit to 0 for these.
 Filter them out.
 - **Q: Why do I get "No 15s candles"?**
-  **A:**  vendor/websocket must provide these.
+  **A:** Vendor/websocket must provide these.
 Otherwise, ensure the pipeline and validator are configured accordingly.
 - **Q: Retention policy errors?**
   **A:** Make sure TimescaleDB is installed, or skip retention checks.
+- **Q: Why do I see 'Max Symbol Limit Reached' in logs?**
+  **A:** These are now filtered out automatically, but review your subscription logic if you need more than 70 symbols.

 ---